commonsmachinery/catalog/doc/datamodel/core.md

 ### Access

-Anyone can see the information about an `Organisation`.
+Anyone can see the information about an `Organisation`, except for `Organisation.profile.gravatar_email` which is only visible to the user.

 User